umarhassan-mitodl/24.962-spring-2005/content/pages/readings.md

 Ito, J., and A. Mester.
 "Sympathy Theory and German Truncations."
 1997.
 ROA 211.

 ———.
 "On the Sources of Opacity in OT: Coda Processes in German."
 In *The Syllable in Optimality Theory*.
 Edited by Caroline Féry, and Ruben van de Vijver.
 Cambridge, UK: Cambridge University Press, 2003, pp. 271-303.
-ISBN: 0521772621. ({{% resource_link "4e77b7ee-5ed1-4bba-a7ca-e7cf9a27caf3" "PDF" %}})
+ISBN: 0521772621. ([PDF](http://roa.rutgers.edu/files/347-0999/roa-347-ito-2.pdf))

 Kenstowicz, M., and C. Kisseberth. *Topics in Phonological Theory*.
 Burlington, MA: Academic Press, 1977.
 ISBN: 0124051502.